waiyiwong/Zero_Waste_Cooking/README.md

 I used AI image generation (via Freepik) to create the majority of the images on the site.
 These AI-generated images served as the foundation for redesigning and customizing the logo, hero image, and post images.
 The final designs were refined by myself using Adobe Fresco and Canva.
 The recipe imagery throughout the site is focused on fresh ingredients, completed dishes, and sustainable cooking practices.

-## Features

-### Existing Features

-1. **Responsive Navigation Bar**: Allows users to easily navigate the site on all devices.
-2. **User Authentication**: Enables users to register, log in, and log out.
-3. **Recipe Search**: Allows users to search for recipes based on available ingredients.
-4. **Dietary Preference Search**: filters dietary restrictions and cuisine type
-5. **Recipe Details Page**: Displays full recipe information, including ingredients, instructions, and user comments.
-6. **Commenting System**: Allows users to engage with recipes by leaving comments.
-7. **Responsive Design**: Ensures the site is fully functional and visually appealing on all device sizes.

-### Features Left to Implement

-- Recipe rating system
-- Like and add-to-favourite buttons
-- User Profile page
-- Social media sharing integration
-- User Recipe Creation and Management

 ## Technologies Used